Privacy Notice

 Definitions

-Personal Data is defined by the ICO as “information relating to natural persons who: can be identified or who are identifiable, directly from the information in question; or who can be indirectly identified from that information in combination with other information.”
+Personal Data is defined by the ICO as “information relating to natural persons who: can be identified or who are identifiable, directly from the information in question or who can be indirectly identified from that information in combination with other information.”

 Special Category Data is defined by the GDPR as personal data considered to be “sensitive,” which include racial or ethnic origin, political opinions, religious or philosophical beliefs, trade-union membership, genetic data, biometric data, health-related data and information concerning a person’s sex life or sexual orientation.